SriramKrishnan8/svarupa_morph_analysis/README.md

-# svarupa_morph_analysis
+# Svarupa-morph-analysis

-Extracting morphological analyses for given word(s) from Sanskrit Heritage Engine, Samsaadhanii tools and Digital Corpus of Sanskrit
+This package is a collection of modules from Sanskrit Heritage Platform, Samsaadhanii tools and Digital Corpus of Sanskrit for extracting morphological analyses for given word(s).